A beautiful landscaped park to one side of the Hofburg palace complex. Go when the roses are in bloom (you can thank me later).

 When Napoleon’s troops left the city with their souvenir cakes and Mozart postcards, they blew up some of the fortifications as a farewell gift.
 This cleared quite a bit of space, which the authorities eventually turned into two parks and Heldenplatz square.
 Volksgarten was one of the parks.
 (So silver linings and all.)

-Bits were added to the Volksgarten over time as the Vienna city walls came down and more land was freed up for peaceful uses.
+Bits were added to the Volksgarten over time as the Vienna city fortifications came down and more land could be turned over to peaceful purposes.

 What’s inside the park?